commercelayer/commercelayer-sdk/README.md

 const skuList = await skus.list()
 ```

-You can still use the old styled bundle client importing it directly (together with all the included resources, this will increase your final package size).
+You can still use the old style bundle client importing it directly (together with all the included resources, this will increase your final package size).

 ```javascript
 import { CommerceLayer } from '@commercelayer/sdk/bundle'